 9. In an attempt to increase interest in the elections, and given that we now have a camera, it was felt that having all of the exec make short promotional videos about what their role involves and why people to run for it, to be posted on-line over the holidays would be a good idea.

-10. Serge wants a contract to ensure that teams are aware of their responsibilities and acceptable standards of behaviour.
+10. SC wants a contract to ensure that teams are aware of their responsibilities and acceptable standards of behaviour.
 This would also include the equality charter.
 It was suggested that this fitted well with a Welfare Campaign in February.

 11. There is a trustee meeting coming soon, one of the main issues at the meeting will be insurance, particularly of the Boat Club, who currently are not insured and would need insurance in the region of £105,000.
 It was suggested that it could be paid for by the Club this year, as it had not been budgeted for, and that subsequent budgets for repairs by the Boat Club could be reduced accordingly.